orsinium-labs/mypy-test/README.md

 var = ""
 ```

+Tips:

-Pro tip: the fastest way to know the severity and the message is to run `mypy_test` on the code and then copy-paste the resulting message.
++ The fastest way to know the severity and the message is to run `mypy_test` on the code and then copy-paste the resulting message.
++ Make separate functions for every test case, so it can have a nice description and a clean namespace.
++ Place all test files into one directory.
+For example, `/types/` or `/tests/types/`.

 ## Alternatives